 Address: 344 E Kennedy Blvd., Eatonville, FL 32751

-Just outside of Orlando in the town of Eatonville, the Zora Neale Hurston National Museum of Fine Arts is the only museum for 400 miles dedicated to preserving the work of artists in the African Diaspora.
-Named for the incredible Hurston who once called Eatonville home, The Hurston looks to honor the artwork of numerous Black artists from throughout history.
+Just outside of Orlando in Eatonville, the Zora Neale Hurston National Museum of Fine Arts is the only museum for 400 miles dedicated to preserving artists’ work in the African Diaspora.
+Named for the incredible Hurston who once called Eatonville home, The Hurston looks to honor the artwork of numerous Black artists throughout history.

 Alongside its permanent collection, the museum also exhibits visiting work as well.
 Some of the artists that have been honored through the museum since it opened in 1990 have been Wilie Birch, Gwen Knight, William Pajaud, and Carrie Mae Weems among many others.

 Fittingly, the museum is also a key part of the town’s annual Zora Festival held every January.
-The festival events, which begin on Hurtston’s birthday January 7, celebrate the history and culture of Eatonville — which was one of the first self-governing African American communities in the United States.
+The festival events, which begin on Hurtston’s birthday January 7, celebrate Eatonville’s history and culture– one of the first self-governing African American communities in the United States.
 Events take place all over the city throughout the month.